Abu Dhabi

-I replaced the first AH-64 Apache attack helicopter systems engineer for the Lockheed Martian equipment, in the nose.
+I replaced the first AH-64 Apache attack helicopter systems engineer for the Lockheed Martian equipment, located in the nose.

 We worked two shifts; and, I worked at night so that I could focus the infra-red sensors, optics, and laser in all those rotating parts.

-I also worked on the frame that provided power and cool air to those parts; and, Lockheed Martin boxes mounted in outside avionics bays.
+I also worked on the frame that provided power and cool air to those parts; and, Lockheed Martin electronic boxes mounted in outside avionics bays.

 I tested the Co-Pilot/Gunner sight, used for front seat viewing and operating sensors and weapons.